A1c0r-Z/MIT-6.824/Lecture3.md

   5. master writes the version number to disk(not certain about if this preceded 4)
 * Now there are Primary:
   1. primary picks a offset ,all the replicas are told to write the new appended record at the offset.
-  2. if all of the replicas saying yes about writing then the primary is going to reply success to the client.if the primary didn't get one of the secondaries saying yes,then primary reply no to client.(even though we fail but some chunkserver did actually append,this is how GFS work)In this case,client may reissue the append,and the append will eventually succeed,and the appended stuff will at a offset farther on file for each chunkserver.
+  2. if all of the replicas saying yes about writing then the primary is going to reply success to the client.if the primary didn't get one of the secondaries saying yes,then primary reply no to client.(even though we fail but some chunkserver did actually append,this is how GFS work)In this case,client may reissue the append,and the append will eventually succeed,and the appended stuff will at a offset farther on file for each chunkserver.(it means maybe some chunkservers has some empyty place before the offset)

 *Split Brain:network partition that master can't talk to primary but primary can talk to client*\
 The way that master achieves to rule out the prossibility of mistakingly designating two primary for the same chunk is when it designates a primary is says it gives the primary a lease which is basically the right to be primary untill a certain time, the master and primary know how long the lease last.If the lease expires the primary knows it expires and will simply stop executing client request.Therefore if master can't talk to primary,it will designate a new primary after the lease expires.

+**Strong Consistency**
+some things:
+1. probably need primary to detect duplicate request to make sure some file didn't show up twice
+2. make sure that if primary ask secondary to do something, secondary must do it or master will take the secondary out of the system
+3. multiple phases for writing
+4. if primary crashes,the new primary may differ with other secondary,so synchonizing must be done betweent them
+5. maybe times when secondary differ or client get stale indication from master,the system either send or client to primary(cuz only primary know what really happened) or we need a lease system for secondary.

+**Limitation**
+* GFS only have one master,so when data get really bigger,it may lack of RAM
+* The load of single master from thoudsands of clients become too much
+* THe master was not automatic story for failover,we need people to do that